Anatomy of an AI System (Crawford & Joler, 2018)

 FRANZISKA KAISER

-I am a PhD researcher at HEC Lausanne (University of Lausanne).
+I am a PhD researcher in the Digital Markets Lab at HEC Lausanne (University of Lausanne).

 What excites me about my research is doing economics that everyone can understand and relate to.
-In our daily life, we have been observing how digitization has been affecting the music and the comics industry over the last decades.
-By analyzing these changes, I hope to shed light on the broader implications of digital disruption for creative industries and consumers alike.
+Over the last decades, we have been observing how digitization and AI has been affecting the creative industries.
+By analyzing these changes, I hope to shed light on the broader implications of digital disruption for firms and consumers alike.

 You can find my CV here